Weight on Drivers given Usable Pull Solution

 How to Calculate Weight on Drivers given Usable Pull?

-Weight on Drivers given Usable Pull calculator uses Weight on Wheels = (Usable Pull/Coefficient of Traction) to calculate the Weight on Wheels, The Weight on Drivers given Usable Pull is defined as the weight on wheels when coefficient of traction and usable pull is known.
+Weight on Drivers given Usable Pull calculator uses Weight on Wheels = (Usable Pull/Coefficient of Traction) to calculate the Weight on Wheels, The Weight on Drivers given Usable Pull formula is defined as the weight that is exerted on the driving wheels (or drivers) of a vehicle, typically a train or locomotive, based on the usable tractive effort or pull that can be generated.
 Weight on Wheels is denoted by W symbol.

 FAQ